Best Things to Do in Bangkok with Kids

 - Has a trampoline, kitchen play area, play horses to scoot around on, a dress up area, and a wooden beads digging area

-- geared a little bit more for girls
+- probably best for 2-8 year olds and geared a little bit more for girls

 - Right outside is a wooden playground in the Bambini Shopping Complex that’s free.